Nottingham Caesars: History

 In 2015, the Caesars played in the Northern Football Conference and finished with a record of 4 wins, 5 losses and a tie.
 2016 season brought a successful season with the club making the playoffs in the newly formed MFC 1.
 With wins against Peterborough Saxons, Ouse Valley Eagles, Doncaster Mustangs and the Birmingham Bulls they finished the year with a 6–4 record and were eventually beaten in a closely fought game against the Edinburgh Wolves.

-2020 Saw a huge Overhaul coming on Offense with new Coordinator, Grant Lawless, bringing in several coaches with him.
+2020 saw a huge Overhaul coming on Offense with new Coordinator Grant Lawless bringing in several coaches with him.
 The season was cancelled though due to COVID-19.
-However, a good pre season and solid showing against the Hertfordshire Cheetahs in a scrimmage will be a good platform to build upon for 2021.
+However, a good pre-season and solid showing against the Hertfordshire Cheetahs in a scrimmage would be a good platform to build upon for 2021.

 In 2023, the Nottingham Caesars worked hard in the off-season with a solid recruitment drive of talented coaching staff and players to bolster their roster which marked a cultural shift within the team.
 The Caesars achieved their first undefeated regular season (10–0–0) in 28 years since 1995, coming top of the NFC South 1 and securing a first round bye in the playoffs.
 Following a successful semi-final at home vs the Scunthorpe Alphas, the Caesars lost in the final away at the Northumberland Vikings.

-The 2024 campaign saw the addition of several key coaches and players and built on the success of the previous year.
-With their newly established team culture built on hard work and "vibes", the Caesars mounted another undefeated regular season heading into the playoffs 8–0–0.
-Following a first round bye, the Caesars again hosted the Scunthorpe Alphas for the semi-final at home at the DRSV.
-The Caesars defeated the Alphas 45–6 in the Division 1 North Semi-Final earning their place in the Northern promotion match.
-Due to their #1 ranked seeding, Nottingham hosted the Yorkshire Rams at home for a hotly contested 21–10 victory.
-This win put Nottingham back in the Premiership for the first time in over a decade and earned them a place at the title game in the Division 1 National Final at Britbowl XXXVI.
-The national final saw Nottingham Caesars face their southern counterparts, the Rushmoor Knights, who had an equally dominant season in the south, also undefeated.
-Although hotly anticipated as a thrilling nail-biter between two powerhouses, Nottingham was able to showcase the talents across offense, defense and special teams with a 49–9 victory.
+The 2024 campaign saw the addition of several coaches and players.
+Nottingham completed the regular season with an 8-0-0 record and entered the Division 1 playoffs as the top seed.
+After receiving a first-round bye, the Caesars hosted the Scunthorpe Alphas in the Division 1 North semi final at the DRSV, winning 45-6 to advance to the Northern promotion game.
+As the top seed, Nottingham hosted the Yorkshire Rams and won 21–10, securing promotion to the Premiership for the first time in more than a decade and qualifying for the Division 1 National Final at Britbowl XXXVI.

+In the national final, the Caesars faced the Rushmoor Knights, who had also completed an undefeated regular season.
+Nottingham won the game 49–9 to claim the Division 1 national title.